24 Different Types of Ants in Minnesota

 They are known to be aggressive and can cause damage to homes, vehicles, and gardens.
 The Formica sanguinea is black with a brownish-red abdomen.

-If you spot these ants, they should be treated as soon as possible because they can quickly reproduce and become an issue.
+If you spot these ants, they should be treated as soon as possible.
+They can quickly reproduce and become an issue.

-They live near water sources like rivers and lakes but will go for over 100 miles if it means finding food or shelter.
+They live near water sources like rivers and lakes but will travel over 100 miles to find food or shelter.

 Workers are mostly found inside nests or underground, gathering food, caring for the young, or defending the colony from predators.